bevyengine/rfcs/rfcs/45-stageless.md

 ## What sugar should we use for adding multiple systems at once?

-When using convenience methods like `add_systems`, we need to be able to refer to conveniently refer to collections of systems.
+When using convenience methods like `add_systems`, we need to be able to refer to collections of systems.
 This will become increasingly important as more complex graph-builder APIs are added.

 **In summary:**